 When it comes to digital marketing, it’s easy to get lost in the weeds.
 With so many seemingly similar avenues to choose from, it can be hard for small business owners to know where to put their marketing dollars: paid or inbound marketing?

-If you’re sold on investing in digital, but aren’t sure where to go from there – fear not.
-We’re here to help.
-We’re going to break down the difference between these two approaches to help you understand what’s right for your business.
+If you’re sold on investing in digital but aren’t sure where to go, fear not.
+We’re here to help by breaking down the difference between these two approaches to help you understand what’s right for your business.

 When you search a term on Google, in the instant it takes to load your SERP, there’s a whole lot happening behind the scenes.

 On this page, there’s a lot to look at.
-First off, we have a paid ad up top.
-This is a listing related to the searched term, however the company has paid google to be first in line for search traffic.
+First, we have a paid ad up top related to the searched term.
+However, the company has paid Google to be first in line for search traffic.

-You can think of paid search engine traffic (also known as SEM, or search engine marketing) as essentially the artificial top echelon of the SERP, they are there for no other reason besides having the budget to buy into mindshare.
-On average, 27% of website traffic comes from paid search.
+You can think of paid search engine traffic (also known as SEM, or search engine marketing) as essentially the artificial top echelon of the SERP, there for no other reason besides having the budget to buy into mindshare.
+On average, 27% of website traffic comes from paid searches.

-It’s not completely unlike renting a home, you pay a recurring monthly fee for your place – that agreed upon amount can rise or fall because of factors outside of your control.
+It’s not completely unlike renting a home in that you pay a recurring monthly fee for your place, and that agreed-upon amount can change because of factors outside your control.